“Wherever you are, be there totally.” Eckhart Tolle

 There are different models for mindfulness practice such as the two-component model, the five aggregate model, and more.
 The most important part of mindfulness practice is to engage in regular practice.

-When it comes to treatment for alcohol use disorder (AUD) and substance use disorder (SUD), research suggests it is valuable when it is used as part of a comprehensive treatment program.
+When it comes to treatment for alcohol use disorder (AUD) and substance use disorder (SUD), research suggests aspects of mindfulness are valuable when it is used as part of a comprehensive treatment program.

 Evidence suggests that mindfulness-based addiction treatment has positive benefits.
 One study published in the Journal of Substance Use and Misuse found that mindfulness-based interventions (MBIs)reduced the intake of several substances.
 These substances are cocaine, alcohol, marijuana, nicotine, and amphetamines, and opiates.